US marks 21st anniversary of 9/11 terror attacks | Law-Order

 US marks 21st anniversary of 9/11 terror attacks

-Americans are remembering 9/11 with moments of silence, readings of victims' names, volunteer work and other tributes 21 years after the deadliest terror attack on US soil.
+Americans remembered 9/11 on Sunday with readings of victims' names, volunteer work and other tributes 21 years after the deadliest terror attack on US soil.

-Victims' relatives and dignitaries will convene Sunday at the places where hijacked jets crashed on Sept 11, 2001 — the World Trade Centre in New York, the Pentagon and a field in Pennsylvania.
+A tolling bell and a moment of silence began the commemoration at ground zero in New York, where the World Trade Center's twin towers were destroyed by the hijacked-plane attacks of Sept.
+11, 2001.
+Victims' relatives and dignitaries also convened at the two other attack sites, the Pentagon and a field in Pennsylvania.

 It also stirred — for a time — a sense of national pride and unity for many, while subjecting Muslim Americans to years of suspicion and bigotry and engendering debate over the balance between safety and civil liberties.
 In ways both subtle and plain, the aftermath of 9/11 ripples through American politics and public life to this day.